timmcginley/41934/Schedule/README.md

 ------------------------------------------------------

-# Assignment 3 Manage / Ontologist
+# A3: Assignment 3 Manage / Ontologist
+More details about this assignment can be found [here](Assingments/A3)

 ## Week 7 - Linked Data
 - FOCUS # 1 [Linked Data](Concepts/LinkedData)